 Referencing unconventional photographic abstractions, such as soft focus, motion blurs, and multiple exposures, I aim to express feelings of depersonalization and nostalgia, which disrupt the ability to understand or identify time.
-Soft surfaces and thin layers of paint create blurring effects to portray enigmatic atmospheres referencing time and place.
-While attempting to organize and regain association with particular memories, these works capture the transitory nature of our experiences, portraying the impact of past moments and people.
+These works create disorganized situations and dreamlike atmospheres that evoke mystery while maintaining a psychological sensitivity.
+Soft surfaces and thin layers of paint create blurring effects to portray enigmatic atmospheres referencing a breakdown of comprehensible time and awareness.
+In an effort to regain loses in fluidity, resilience, and the normal capacity to organize information, these works capture the transitory nature of our experiences, portraying the impact of past moments and people.